 If you come across any such site where the price is much lower than the market price, then it may be a scam.
 They won’t ship any product but just want to collect your credit card information.

-Always verify before making payment that the shopping site redirects to the payment gateway before asking for credit card information.
+Always verify before making a payment that the shopping site redirects to the payment gateway before asking for credit card information.

 For example – Let you shop on “amwesome-deals[dot]com” and while making the payment, if the sites stay on “awesome-deals[dot]com” then don’t provide card information.

 Ensure you enter card information on CCAvenue or the selected bank’s payment page.
 Check the URL in the browser to verify.
 Also, check for the green HTTPS sign on the address bar.

 9. Avoid Paying For Discreet Services

 The Internet is full of scams; if you are a frequent user of social sites like Instagram and Twitter, you may have come across users offering discreet services on their profile.

 A common bio would read “DM for fun”, “Pay For Fun” and many others.
 These are primarily female accounts trying to attract users and would convince them to send their photos, videos, or live chat sessions for money.

-Not only on social sites, but there are also tons of other standalone sites that offer discreet services to users.
+Not only on social sites but tons of other standalone sites offer discreet services to users.

 Never ever pay to such users or on the site, if you pay then you won’t get anything in return.
 Forget the “FUN” you are looking for; you will get a headache instead.

 You will lose your money and payment information or expose your phone number and email.
 Even if you get the “FUN”, they may record the live session and blackmail you later to extort more money.

 10. Maintain Social Distancing With Quick Rich Schemes